Doctor of Letters: United States

 In the United States, the degree may be conferred as an honorary degree or an earned degree.

-Numerous American universities regularly award the honorary Doctor of Letters (D.Litt.) degree, including Harvard University, Columbia University, and Yale University, among others.
+Several American universities regularly award the honorary Doctor of Letters (D.Litt.) degree, including Harvard University, Columbia University, and Yale University, among others.

-At Drew University, the earned Doctor of Letters (D.Litt.) program requires the completion of 45 graduate credit hours beyond the master's degree, including the successful development and defense of a 150–220 page doctoral dissertation.

 France

 In France, the doctorat is awarded with a speciality, but there is no official list of these.
 Candidates for a doctorat in literature are awarded a Doctorat ès lettres, abbreviated Dr ès l.

 There is a higher degree, the Habilitation à diriger des recherches, which is obtained following different rules in each field.
 In literature, the candidates must also present a new and unpublished work.
 The habilitation (which is not followed by an indication of the field) allows holders to apply for a position of professor in French universities.

 Before the 1950s, the now-abolished Doctorat d'État degree was called Doctorat ès lettres (in France, "letters" is equivalent to "humanities").